Your life is a movie. You are the hero. Your mission is your goal.

 Stop coming in your own way.
 Let yourself succeed.
 Success is not impossible.
 It just takes its time.

-Fear Of Uncertainty
+d) Fear of Uncertainty

 Nobody knows what will happen in the future.
 You don’t need to fear the unknown.
 Part of life’s adventure is to get lost and find your way back.